zapier/zapier-platform-cli/README-source.md

 zapier versions
 ```

-If you open the editor in Zapier, you should now see "Hello World (1.0.0)" listed and usable!
+If you open the editor in Zapier, you should now see "Zapier Example (1.0.0)" listed and usable!
 We recommend using our built in `watch` command to iterate on the app.

 ```bash
 # watch and sync up your local app to zapier